LevitKanner/blog/_posts/2020-07-15-diveInSwift.markdown

 //For Single line string literal surround with single double quotation marks let hello = "Hello, World"

-// For Multiline String literal surround with three double quotation marks let greetings = """
+/* For Multiline String literal surround with three double quotation marks
+Note: The string must begin on the first line after the opening quotation marks and end on the line before the closing quotation marks
+*/
+let greetings = """
 The big brown fox
 jumped over